University of Minnesota Twin Cities

 Clinical and Translational Research Services (CTRS) is charged with providing high quality and efficient support for human subjects research, serving the entire clinical and translational research enterprise at the University of Minnesota.
 The CTRS Operations Director is part of the strategic leadership of CTRS, under the direction of the CTRS Director and Associate Director.
 The CTRS Operations

 Urea cycle disorders (UCDs) are rare but devastating genetic conditions.
-Fifteen years ago, the Urea Cycle Disorders Consortium (UCDC) became one of the first members of the RDCRN.
+In 2003, the Urea Cycle Disorders Consortium (UCDC) became one of the first members of the RDCRN.
 Since then, UCDC has flourished into an international network of 16 academic centers in the United States, Canada and Europe that provide state-of-the-art care and conduct cutting-edge clinical research.
-During the next
+The UCDC is currently

-Lysosomal disorders (LD) are a group of approximately 70 inherited metabolic conditions resulting from defects in lysosomal function; usually deficiency of a single enzyme required for the metabolism of lipids, glycoproteins, or mucopolysaccharides.
-Collectively, LD are not especially rare; estimates suggest that approximately 1 in 5,000 newborns will be affected with one identified LD
+Lysosomal disorders (LD) are a group of approximately 70 inherited conditions resulting from defects in lysosomal function, usually the deficiency of a single enzyme required for the metabolism of lipids, glycoproteins, or mucopolysaccharides.
+Collectively, LD are not especially rare, and estimates suggest that roughly 1 in 5,000 newborns will be affected with one identified LD.
+However, each

-Congenital disorders of glycosylation (CDG) consist of more than 130 different inborn errors of metabolism at an estimated overall incidence of greater than 1 in 100 000.
-While they were first genetically defined in the 1990s, there is no data available on natural history, no comprehensive patient registry, no reliable screening tests for many types, and large gaps in clinical trial readiness.
-In
+Congenital disorders of glycosylation (CDG) consist of more than 130 different inborn errors of metabolism at an estimated overall incidence of greater than 1 in 100,000.
+While these disorders were first genetically defined in the 1990s, there is no data available on their natural history, no comprehensive patient registry, no reliable screening tests for many types, and large gaps in clinical

 - University of Minnesota Twin Cities